-In addition to the Policy Paper, the Strategy, and the annual Plans of Action, the Student Union also has other council-approved plans and programmes to guide the sectors' activities.
-These documents include the Equality Plan, the Principles for Safer Spaces, the Environment Programme, and the Municipal Election Platform.
+In addition to the Policy Paper, the Strategy, and the annual Plans of Action, the Student Union also has other council-approved documents to guide the sectors' activities.
+These documents include the Equality Plan, the Principles for Safer Spaces, the Language Principles, the Values in Financial Affairs, and the Election Platform.
 Although the purpose of these documents is to supplement the Policy Paper, the policies and objectives listed in them are just as binding as the Policy Paper.
 In the event of any discrepancy between the above documents and this Policy Paper, the Policy Paper will take precedence.